2008Choco/MEH/README.md

 ## Contributing
 Contributions are welcome!
 Before contributing a new feature, however, please consult me first!
 You can either open an issue or contact me on Discord `@choco_dev`.

-Additionally, please note that this project makes use of data generators.
-If you're missing translations or other information, try running `./gradlew runDatagen` first.
-The `build` task will run the data generator automatically, so if you've built the project already, you shouldn't need to run it again unless you've edited the data generation.